 - Q20: My employee slammed his desk drawer, swore "under his breath," and refused to do a budget assignment.
 Can I note the employee's actions on the Supervisor's Discussion Notes form? - A20: Only the work impact should be on the Supervisor's Discussion Notes form, i.e., "Did not complete budget assignment on time".
 The PAS is not to be used to address discipline in any way.
 If you intend to take disciplinary action for insubordinate or inappropriate behavior you must follow regular discipline procedures.
-Discuss this with your supervisor and Departmental Personnel Officer.
-(See "Documentation" on pages 15-16 and Appendix E, pages 52-55.) - Q21: Why not have just two rating levels, "Meets Expectations" and "Does Not Meet Expectations," since the third rating level, "Exceeds Expectations," isn't really necessary? - A21: This was discussed at great length as the performance appraisal program was being developed.
-It was decided that the program should include an "Exceeds Expectations" level for reasons such as: - Our employees' exceptional performance should be recognized and documented.
-This record could even help them when seeking promotions. - In the past, supervisors have informed us that they want the third rating level, so that they can recognize their employees' outstanding work performance. - Section 76-41, Hawaii Revised Statutes, states that one of the purposes of the appraisal system is to improve work performance.
-Having an "Exceeds Expectations" level helps to promote that purpose; whereas, having only two rating levels could promote mediocre work. - Q22: May I note on the Supervisor's Discussion Notes form outstanding and substandard work performance? - A22: Yes!
+Discuss this with your supervisor and Departmental Human Resources Officer.
+(See "Documentation" on pages 15-16 and Appendix E, pages 52-55.) - Q22: May I note on the Supervisor's Discussion Notes form outstanding and substandard work performance? - A22: Yes!
 That is the purpose of this form.
 And, by keeping these notes, it will help you objectively rate the employee's performance at the end of the rating period.
 Be sure your notes are written correctly.
 (See "Documentation", pages 15-16.) - Q23: How is the Supervisor's Discussion Notes form different from the Supervisor's Comments column? - A23: The Supervisor's Discussion Notes form is used to record, on a timely basis, specific incidents of outstanding and/or substandard employee work performance.
-The Supervisor's

-Comments column, however, is provided if you wish to write any general remarks on your employee's work performance at the end of the rating period.
+The Supervisor's Comments column, however, is provided if you wish to write any general remarks on your employee's work performance at the end of the rating period.
 You are not required to write comments in this column.
-You should not write general comments in the Supervisor's Comments column describing performance problems unless there are supporting notes on the Supervisor's Discussion Notes form.

-Q24: I wrote some negative notes on the Supervisor's Discussion Notes form.
+You should not write general comments in the Supervisor's Comments column describing performance problems unless there are supporting notes on the Supervisor's Discussion Notes form. - Q24: I wrote some negative notes on the Supervisor's Discussion Notes form.
 But, I did not rate any Performance Category "Does Not Meet Expectations" and the Overall Rating was "Meets Expectations."
 Can I discard the Supervisor's Discussion Notes form if the employee requests it?

-A24: Yes, you may, if you feel the notes you recorded on the Supervisor's Discussion Notes form no longer serve any useful purpose.

-- Q25: If the Supervisor's Discussion Notes form has no notes on it, and the employee was rated overall "Meets Expectations," must I turn in the blank Supervisor's Discussion Notes form with the other PAS forms? - A25: No. But, discuss this with your Departmental Personnel Office in case they require it. - Q26: Is the Supervisor's Discussion Notes form considered a part of the official appraisal forms? - A26: Yes.
+- A24: Yes, you may, if you feel the notes you recorded on the Supervisor's Discussion Notes form no longer serve any useful purpose. - Q25: If the Supervisor's Discussion Notes form has no notes on it, and the employee was rated overall "Meets Expectations," must I turn in the blank Supervisor's Discussion Notes form with the other PAS forms? - A25: No. But, discuss this with your Departmental Human Resources Office in case they require it. - Q26: Is the Supervisor's Discussion Notes form considered a part of the official appraisal forms? - A26: Yes.
 It is an attachment to the PAS forms. - Q27: If notes/comments on the Supervisor's Discussion Notes form are disciplinary, what should be done? - A27: Disciplinary notes/comments, such as references to misconduct, reprimands, suspensions, are not acceptable anywhere on the PAS.
-If the notes/comments are discovered prior to filing the PAS in the employee's Official Personnel File (OPF), the Personnel Office should return the PAS to the immediate supervisor, instruct the supervisor to re-do the SDN form without the disciplinary notes, instruct the supervisor to explain to the employee why the notes are being re-written and ask the employee to initial the re-written notes, and re-send the forms through the chain of command.
+If the notes/comments are discovered prior to filing the PAS in the employee's Official Personnel File (OPF), the Departmental Human Resources Office should return the PAS to the immediate supervisor, instruct the supervisor to re-do the SDN form without the disciplinary notes, instruct the supervisor to explain to the employee why the notes are being re-written and ask the employee to initial the re-written notes, and re-send the forms through the chain of command.

-If disciplinary notes are discovered after the PAS was filed in the OPF, the Personnel Office should "white out" the disciplinary notes, xerox the original, then file the xeroxed copy.
+If disciplinary notes are discovered after the PAS was filed in the OPF, the Departmental Human Resources Office should "white out" the disciplinary notes, xerox the original, then file the xeroxed copy.
 The original should be destroyed.
 The employee should be given a copy of the amended PAS with an explanation on his/her copy, such as "Amended, due to inappropriate notes."